 Home Study with a Resource Family Support Worker

 Upon completing the orientation and deciding to continue with the fostering process, you will be set up to undergo a home study with a resource family support worker, whose role it is to ensure that your family home is safe and prepared for the best interests of the foster youth.
 The resource family support worker will make sure that you have adequate space to house another and that all of the basic necessities are available.
 They will also make sure that everyone in your home is on board with fostering and is willing to complete a background check.
-Unless all members of the family are willing to foster, a youth will not be placed into the home.
-This is because coherent intention is essential for the wellbeing of the child, and it takes a village to raise one.
+Unless all members of the family are willing to foster, youth will not be placed into the home.
+This is because the coherent intention is essential for the wellbeing of the child, and it takes a village to raise one.

 What´s the PRIDE training?